 This has been amply emphasised at the Workshop And Roving Mezzanine Conference of Applied Military Psychology (WARMCAMP), organised by Rawat.
 A Cognitive-Behavioural psychologist, who served in the army for almost 27 years at sensitive locations such as the Siachen Glacier, happened to become a trained psychologist “by accident”.
 “An injury during the Kargil ceasefire on July 12 resulted in me being wheel chair bound for five months.
 I thought my career as a soldier was over.
 I realised I can’t fight anymore, and hence must do something different.
 I started reading about psychology for my own interest and understanding.
 This lead me to do a PhD in Psychology, Masters in Management and a M.Phil in Defence and Strategic Studies.”

 For Rawat being part of the army was a way of life, he could not be kept away too long.
 He was posted at a military training institute in Bareilly as a psychologist in uniform.
+Being in the army is a big part of life and will affect people a great deal, not only those serving but the families who are at home.
+To show support people will look for army flags for sale to have in memory of those serving and those served, it can silently show the solidarity that everyone needs.

 With almost two decades of experience in this field, Rawat was also the first psychologist to be posted to the National Defence Academy.
 His specialisation lies in topics such as counselling, behaviour modification, soft skills training, leadership and stress management which is an essential part of military training.
 War and death are part of their lives, but there is an ever increasing need to help them cope with the after effects.
 Rawat reveals some startling psychological insights that highlight the issue.
 “I have a lot of soldiers who experience recurring nightmares.
 There was an officer who killed a soldier in closed quarter battle (CQB).
 From the deceased’s pocket, he removed the identity card and there was a picture of the Pakistani soldier’s wife and child.
 After few months, he started getting dreams of the soldier’s daughter asking why did you kill my father.”
 Rawat is instrumental in helping the affected get over trauma like this.